Al Hake: War service

 Following the outbreak of war in Europe Hake joined the Royal Australian Air Force Reserve in July 1940 and answered immediately to call-up on 4 January 1941.
 He wished to fly and his instructors recommended that had the aptitude to train for aircrew so after basic training he was posted to Wagga Wagga where all Australian aircrew candidates were screened for aptitude.
 While here he married his girlfriend Noela Horsfall.
 He learned to fly and attained the required grade and graduated on 20 August 1941.
 On 7 September 1941 he joined a group of airmen embarking aboard the ocean liner "Athlone Castle" for England to continue his training with No, 53 Operational Training Unit at RAF Llandow in Wales flying Supermarine Spitfire aircraft.
 He completed training on 14 January 1942 amongst the top 3 pilots on the source.

-In January 1942 he joined No. 72 Squadron RAF flying Supermarine Spitfire's from RAF Biggin Hill carrying out operational fighter sweeps and bomber escort missions over the English Channel occupied France and the Netherlands.
+In January 1942 he joined No. 72 Squadron RAF flying Supermarine Spitfires from RAF Biggin Hill carrying out operational fighter sweeps and bomber escort missions over the English Channel occupied France and the Netherlands.